 The neat thing about water gardening is that is can fit just about any persons level of interest.
 Just like any garden can be customized to meet a gardener's special interest.
 The sound and appearance of water is so fascinating and attracts all levels of ages.
 Incorporated into the landscape, water gardens seem to add an element of sound, movement, and life that can be duplicated.

-In my landscape, I have a very small water garden, appx.
-3'x5' that's nestled into my planting and only seem as you walk to the entry of my home.
+In my landscape, I have a very small water garden, approximately 3'x5' that's nestled into my planting and only seen as you walk to the entry of my home.
 Very low care and houses just enough fish to keep the appearance of movement, color, and life in the water.
 In the back of my home, I have a much larger water positioned as the center point of my landscape encapsulated within my landscape.
-It's size is appx.
-18' long by 6-8' wide and is accompanies by 2 recirculation creeks and falls that twine thru the surrounding garden.
-Well, with it's generous size, it also includes a variety of aquatic plants as well as a variety of gold fish and koi that are delight for me to feed and enjoy.
+Its size is approximately 18' long by 6-8' wide and is accompanies by 2 recirculation creeks and falls that twine through the surrounding garden.
+With its generous size, it also includes a variety of aquatic plants as well as a variety of gold fish and koi that are delight for me to feed and enjoy.

 A couple of years back, I was designing a extensive landscape make over for my sister's home.
 This included some extensive retaining walls, new stairway access way to the back entry, and various landscape features and plantings including natural boulder placement, etc. At the last minute, we decided to design in a water garden as a project addition.
 Though this feature was, in value, a small part of this project's combined budget, it's the single most noticeable feature that's recognized and remembered by my sister Nellie and visitors to her home.